internitY/level-asset-loader_package/README.md

-# level-asset-loader_package
+# Async Asset Loader

-A small level asset loader by using addressables.
+This is a small asset loader by using Unitys addressables system and trigger methods to load/unload addressable assets dynamically.